jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Since v0.15 a `%s` placeholder is used to define where the IngressClass value should be added to the election ID.
 Up to v0.14 the IngressClass was concatenated in the end of the provided value to compose the real election ID value.
 Ingress class is added to the election ID name to avoid conflict when two or more HAProxy Ingress controllers are running in the same cluster.

 Election ID defaults to `class-%s.haproxy-ingress.github.io` if not configured, which is rendered to `class-haproxy.haproxy-ingress.github.io` if the IngressClass is not changed from the default value.

 ---

+## enable-endpointslices-api

+* `--enable-endpointslices-api`

+Since v0.14

+Uses EndpointSlices API info, rather than Endpoints API, to fetch service endpoints info.
+It is disabled on v0.14, and defaults to enabled on v0.15.
+EndpointSlices API was stablised from Kubernetes v1.21.

+---